 1.1 The System.
 Subject to the terms of this Agreement, Concord hereby grants You a non-exclusive, non-transferable, non-sublicensable right for the duration of the Agreement to use the System.
-Free accounts are provided to You without charge up to certain limits as described in the Subscription Plans available here.
+The Free Accounts provided to You without charge for the limited features and usage parameters listed in the Free Subscription Plan here.

 1.2 Services Included.
 Concord will provide you with:

-1.3 Your Responsibilities.
-You will not directly or indirectly: (a) use the System in any manner that violates Concord’s Intellectual Property; or (b) disrupt the integrity, performance or security of the System.
-You are responsible: (a) for maintaining the accuracy, completeness and confidentiality of your account password and login information, and for all activities that occur under your account; (b) for the accuracy and quality of Your Data; (c) for complying with all applicable laws governing the privacy, protection, transfer and use of Your Data, including if applicable, with the European Union data protection laws, and (d) for all inquiries regarding Personal Data from Data Subjects or Supervisory Authorities (as those terms are defined by applicable directives, laws, and/or regulations).
+1. 3 Your Responsibilities.
+You will not directly or indirectly: (a) use the System in any manner that violates Concord’s Intellectual Property; (b) access the System to build a competitive product or service; (c) disrupt the integrity, performance or security of the System; (d) send unsolicited communications, promotions or advertisements, or spam; or (e) share any content that is illegal or promotes illegal activity.
+Concord may suspend Your access to the System if Concord reasonably believes You violated this Agreement.
+You are responsible: (a) for maintaining the accuracy, completeness and confidentiality of your account password and login information, and for all activities that occur under your account; (b) for the accuracy and quality of Your Data; (c) for complying with all applicable laws governing the privacy, protection, transfer and use of Your Data, including if applicable, with the European Union data protection laws; and (d) for all inquiries regarding Personal Data from Data Subjects or Supervisory Authorities (as those terms are defined by applicable directives, laws, and/or regulations).